PUT-PTM/2019_RPiLamp/README.md

 + Setup address ip in all devices.
 + Connect esp, raspberry and device for controling leds, this can be smartphone or laptop  to the same network.
 + When all devcies were conected to WiFi network enter 'Raspberry address ip/dashboard' in browser
-+ Use sterning panel for change colors, turn on and off leds and setup animations.
++ Use control panel for change colors, turn on and off leds and setup animations.

 ### Hardware
 + RaspberryPi